sirixdb/sirixdb.github.io/rest-api.md

 9. Regarding Keycloak the `direct access` grant on the settings tab must be `enabled`.
 10. Our (user-/group-)roles are "create" to allow creating databases/resources, "view" to allow to query database resources, "modify" to modify a database resource and "delete" to allow deletion thereof.
 You can also assign `${databaseName}-` prefixed roles.

-### Start SirixDB HTTP-Server Keycloak-Container using docker-compose
+### Start the SirixDB HTTP-Server and the Keycloak-Container using docker-compose
 The following command will start the docker container

-1. `sudo docker-compose up -d server`
+1. `sudo docker-compose up`

 ### SirixDB HTTP-Server Setup Without Docker/docker-compose